 - Whitelisting: Once the notice period is over, the chain will be whitelisted and start generating revenue for nodes.

 - Relay Bootstrapping: The Foundation will provide a Minimum Viable Relay (MVR) count by staking the Foundation’s POKT as an application and sending relays.
 This will ensure minimum viable revenue to node runners, while simultaneously load testing the new chain with a variety of relay types.
-Since different chains have different costs associated with running nodes, this will vary from chain to chain as dictated by this calculator.
+Since different chains have different costs associated with running nodes, this will vary from chain to chain as demonstrated by this model.

-- Ending Relay Bootstrapping: The Foundation’s bootstrap relays would exist until we onboard new applications (meaning we no longer need to cover node costs), or after 3 months, whichever comes soonest.
+- Ending Relay Bootstrapping: The Foundation’s bootstrap relays would exist until we onboard enough new applications to organically achieve the MVR count, or after 3 months, whichever comes soonest.

 To reinforce the economic security of the protocol for smaller chains while they’re being bootstrapped, the Foundation would lower the MaxApplications parameter value, lowering the number of app stakes that the protocol permits, then fill these slots up with Pocket Dashboard stakes so that apps can only access the network through the Dashboard.